-Note the program does not allow for:

-an increase of grant funds.
+Note the program does not allow for an increase of grant funds.

 If you want to propose changes to the grant agreement, you must put them in writing before the grant agreement end date.
+We can provide you with a variation request template.